d1ceward/plausible_on_dokku/README.md

 ## SSL certificate

-Last but not least, we can go an grab the SSL certificate from [Let's Encrypt](https://letsencrypt.org/).
+Last but not least, we can go and grab the SSL certificate from [Let's Encrypt](https://letsencrypt.org/).

 ```bash